Sigal Erez: Biography

 Sigal Erez was born into a Moroccan/Jewish family.
-Sigal moved to the United States on her own to complete the Lee Strasberg full program in New York.
-She was later accepted to a master's program in screenwriting at UCLA's Writer's Program.
-In 2000, Sigal wrote, co-produced, and played the lead role in the American boarder thriller Across the Line.
-It went on to win the Silver Award at the Worldfest Houston, and opened the Latin Film Festival in San Diego, California.
-Sigal played an illegal immigrant from Guatemala.
-As of 2020, Across the Line has been viewed by over 5 million people.
+Sigal moved to the United States to complete the Lee Strasberg full program in New York.
+She was later accepted to the UCLA Writer's Program for a master's degree in screenwriting.
+In 2000, Sigal wrote, co-produced, and played the lead role of Miranda, an illegal immigrant from Guatemala, in the border thriller Across the Line.
+The film won the Silver Award at the WorldFest-Houston International Film Festival, and opened the San Diego Latino Film Festival.